 \subsubsection{Innate ability}

-According to \citet{domingos2012few}, the main objective of ML is generalization, that is, the algorithm that best manages to generalize during training is the best one to be chosen.
-Making an analogy with human life, the preferable algorithm would be one that has the best ``innate ability'' for learning.
-Given this situation, the following questions arise: Is it possible to use classical metrics to measure the innate ability of models?
+According to Domingos (2012) \cite{domingos2012few}, the main objective of ML is generalization, that is, the algorithm that best manages to generalize during training is the best one to be chosen.
+Making an analogy with human life, the preferred algorithm would be one that has the best ``innate ability'' for learning.
+Given this situation, the following questions arise: Is it possible to use classic metrics to measure the innate ability of models?
 Which metric or metrics would be best suited to assess a model's ability?
-For this, first, it is important to define what would be the innate ability.
+For this, first, it is important to define what the innate ability would be.

 The innate can be conceptualized as: ``born with''.
 This means that the innate ability would then be an ability that is already present from the individual's birth.
 For example, people from a young age have immense talent in a given activity.
 When translating this concept into the field of supervised learning, the skill of a model would be its ability to learn to classify well, as this is the only activity to be performed.
-The innate ability would then be the ability of the algorithm to be able to classify well independently of the hyperparameters and datasets used, as this would be a natural ability that the algorithm was ``born with''.
+The innate ability would then be the ability of the algorithm to be able to classify well independently of the hyperparameters and datasets being used, as this would be a natural ability that the algorithm was ``born with''.

-Classical metrics aim to evaluate the classifier facing a specific task, that is, whether the classifier can classify a dataset well.
-This approach only assesses the ability of the algorithm against a single dataset, which does not allow defining whether the model would perform well in a general context, a situation that we seek to explore with the concept of innate ability.
+Classic metrics are aimed at evaluating the classifier facing a specific task, that is, whether the classifier can classify a dataset well.
+This approach only assesses the ability of the algorithm against a single dataset, which does not allow for defining whether the model would perform well in a general context, a situation that is sought to be explored with the concept of innate ability.